Planning and Development

-Our western boundary is made up of nine kilometres of coastline.
-It's attraction for thousands of tourists who visit our clean, sandy\ beaches all year round.
+Our western boundary is almost nine kilometres of coastline.
+It is an attraction for thousands of tourists who visit our clean, sandy beaches all year round.

-Due to the natural processes of wind and waves, our coastal environment is highly dynamic and ever changing.
+Due to the natural processes of wind and waves, our coastal environment is highly dynamic, naturally erosive, and ever-changing.
 Our coastline, like all of Adelaide's metropolitan beaches, is managed to counter the impacts that threaten to damage it.

-Seagrass beds are found just out from our beaches’ low water mark and provide an important habitat and food source for marine organisms such as fish.
+Seagrass beds are found just out from our beaches’ low watermark and provide important habitat and food sources for marine organisms such as fish.
 Their root systems also play an important part in anchoring the sand and preventing erosion.

-The responsibility for the management of our beaches is shared between Council and the State Government.
+The responsibility for the management of our beaches is shared between Council and the State Government, as part of the Adelaide Living Beaches strategy, implemented by the Coast Protection Board, which is part of the Department of Environment and Water.

-Sand is naturally moved northwards by long shore drift, and prior to European settlement, the beaches were naturally replenished from the dunes, and therefore sand movement could continue almost indefinitely.
-Development along our coast however, has resulted in large quantities of the sand supply either being 'locked up' or removed from the beach system, preventing natural replenishment.
+Sand naturally moves northwards by longshore drift and, prior to European settlement, the beaches were naturally replenished from the dunes, and therefore sand movement could continue almost indefinitely.
+However, development along our coast has resulted in large quantities of the sand supply either being 'locked up' or removed from the beach system, preventing natural replenishment.

 As a result, natural processes and coastal storms have eroded beach width, and without artificial replenishment, sand will continue to erode away, exposing the underlying hard rocks and clays.

-To counteract this, sand is carted from areas where it naturally builds up.
+To counteract this, sand is pumped from areas where it naturally builds up (Glenelg) and is deposited at 16 key locations between Kingston Park and Glenelg.
 In order to maintain sandy beaches, sand replenishment activities will need to continue.
-It is an expensive exercise, especially due to dwindling local sand sources, loss of seagrass, rising sea level, and the need to bypass sand around the harbours at Glenelg and West Beach.
+It is an expensive exercise, especially due to dwindling local sand sources, loss of seagrass, rising sea level, and the need to bypass sand around the harbors at Glenelg and West Beach.

 A healthy dune system has many benefits, from protecting against storm erosion to providing habitats for indigenous plants and animals, and as a source of sand for the beaches.

-We are using sand-drift fencing to help restore and protect dune systems from erosion, by trapping wind-blown sand in the vicinity of the fence where natural vegetation is not sufficient to do so effectively.
-Such fencing does not completely prevent natural erosion however – it merely slows down the movement of our fine dune sand.
+We are using sand-drift fencing to help recreate and protect dune systems from erosion, by trapping wind-blown sand in the vicinity of the fence where natural vegetation is not sufficient to do so effectively.
+However, such fencing does not completely prevent natural erosion – it merely slows down the movement of our fine dune sand.

-We have two significant dune areas beside our beaches: the Brighton to Seacliff dunes, and the Minda dunes at Somerton Park.
+We have three main dune areas beside our beaches: the Brighton to Seacliff dunes, the Glenelg dunes, and the remnant Minda dunes at Somerton Park.

-These dune systems are an important asset to the area providing protection from tide effects, and a habitat for birds, reptiles and insects.
-Before extensive coastal development in the 19th and 20th centuries, the dunes were an important source of food and shelter for the indigenous Kaurna Aborigines.
+These dune systems are an important asset to the area providing protection from storm and tide impacts, and a habitat for birds, reptiles, and insects.
+Before extensive coastal development in the 19th and 20th centuries, the original dunes were up to 20 m high and went inland 200 - 300 metres.
+They were an important source of food and shelter for the traditional owners, the Kaurna people.

 Since the late 1990s, Council has conducted revegetation and restoration projects with the help of local residents, primary schools, and volunteer conservation groups.